-China has a continental and seasonal climate, and while most parts of the country are in a relatively temperate zone and some areas in the south are have a tropical or subtropical climate.
+China has a continental and seasonal climate, and while most parts of the country are in a relatively temperate zone, some areas in the south have a more tropical or subtropical climate.
 If you go far enough to the north, of course, there are many areas in a frigid zone that experience significant frost during the winter.

-When you prepare for your trip, consider the average seasonal temperatures so as to know what to bring:
+Consider the average seasonal temperatures of your destination so as to know what to wear:

-Autumn (10-22°C) – You will want some good rainwear and travel shoes, as well as some light woolen sweaters, jackets, and other comfortable clothes.
+Autumn (10-22°C) – You will want some good water-repellent clothing and athletic shoes, as well as some light woolen sweaters, jackets, and other comfortable clothes.
 Aside from Hong Kong, the rains generally stop in the fall and the days are clear and cool.
 The change of colors and availability of ripe produce makes fall a popular time to visit China.

 Winter (10°C and lower) – Be sure to have an overcoat, cotton clothes, and a lined coat.
 You should also consider bringing a hat, gloves, and padded shoes for particularly cold areas.
 Be aware that northern cities such as Beijing, Harbin, and Pingyao will experience considerable snow which does not appeal to some travelers, while others relish to winter scenes akin to those found in Chicago or New York at the same time of year.